kevin-mueller/HtmlCssClassCompletion/README.md

 ![image](https://user-images.githubusercontent.com/43059964/128539310-d21a2859-8ed9-4208-a956-55c14c3a9fec.png)

 The scanning also happens automatically every time you save a .css or .html file.
+This behavior can be turned off in the options under Tools -> Options -> Better Razor Css Class Intellisense.

 You should now be able to use the intellisense: